Thoughts from the Island

 My colleague was crowd-sourcing for assistance.
 I mean, what do you say, you know?
 We have all had situations that took us by surprise, but this was a doozie!

-So what is the answer?
-What is the proper response?
+what is the proper response?

 I think the answer is more along the lines of what can we learn?
 How can we make sure that this does not happen in our world?
 At least to the highest degree possible!